 The majority of Nairobi’s parks are open to the public and free to visit.
 However, there may be charges for parking or using specific facilities (toilets, picnic facilities, sports areas) within the park.
 The parks are normally open to visitors daily during daylight hours.

-Note: When we last visited Nairobi in early 2022, Uhuru Park, Central Park, and Uhuru Gardens were all closed for major renovations.
+Note: When we last visited Nairobi in early 2022, parts of Uhuru Park, Central Park, and Uhuru Gardens were all closed for major renovations.
 So be sure to check before setting out to visit.

 Here are some of the major parks and gardens located within Nairobi that you may want to visit: